 Skip to content

-Use integrations
+Using integrations

-Integrations in Opaque are preconfigured, reusable components that can be shared across workspaces and workflows.
+Integrations in OPAQUE are preconfigured, reusable components that can be shared across workspaces and workflows.
 They let teams securely connect to external systems (like LLMs or data sources) without having to re-enter credentials or config details every time.

 Think of integrations as ready-to-use building blocks: define them once, and make them available for anyone in your workspace to use in workflows.